This vegan Iowa round-up features plant-based options from across the state: Des Moines, the Quad Cities, Iowa City, and more.

 They also have soy milk for their coffee drinks, and I’m a big fan of their lattes.

-(Another option for vegan cupcakes is Scratch Cupcakery.
-They have one vegan flavor, and it rotates by the month.
-They have locations in Cedar Falls, Coralville, Waterloo, and West Des Moines.)
+(Scratch Cupcakery also offers vegan cupcakes.
+They have one vegan flavor, and it changes daily.
+They have locations in Cedar Falls, Coralville, Waterloo, and West Des Moines.
+Get more information on their Coralville location in my vegan Iowa City post.)

 Her Soup Kitchen